Wiljam1/fullstack-patientjournal/README.md

-# fullstack-observations
+# fullstack-patientjournal
-Micro service that handles observations
+Micro service that handles observations, conditions and encounters.